andrealommen/PHY309/assignments/hw9.md

 Don't forget to finish each problem by writing the main point.

 ______________________________________________________________________________
-1. Griffiths 10.12 Calculate the retarded potential of a current loop with increasing current.
+1. Griffiths 10.12 Calculate the deferred potential of a current loop with increasing current.
 You're only calculating the potential at the center, so $$\mathscr{r}$$ can be replaced by the distance from the ring